tmm1/taxes.cue/README.md

 ### status

-this project started as an experiment to learn cuelang, but has quickly grown to more than a simple prototype. cue has proven to be a powerful tool for this use case, and is surprisingly mature. as a result development is progressing quickly and `taxes.cue` already has several useful pieces. however, do note that many basic tax calculations are not implemented yet. as such, this project is more akin to a "json spreadsheet", optimized for someone who knows their way around the tax filing ecosystem. if you need something like turbotax which will do your taxes today, check out https://ustaxes.org
+this project started as an experiment to learn cuelang, but has quickly grown to more than a simple prototype. cue has proven to be a powerful tool for this use-case, and is surprisingly mature. as a result development is progressing quickly and `taxes.cue` already has several useful pieces. however, do note that many basic tax calculations are not implemented yet. as such, this project is more akin to a "json spreadsheet", optimized for someone who knows their way around the tax filing ecosystem. if you need something like turbotax which will do your taxes today, check out https://ustaxes.org